bradylii/bradylii/README.md

 I’d love to chat!
 Email: li.bra@northeastern.edu (cool email, right? *libra*)

 Can you tell I like (`parentheses`)?
-If we work together, you might see this in the Jira and PR comments I do.
-Also a few of these emojis: 🫡 🫠
+If we work together, you might see this in the Jira and PR comments I do; I like documenting my work.
+And... you'll see a few of these emojis: 🫡 🫠

 <!--
 **bradylii/bradylii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.